pierstitus/klondiff/README.md

     klondiff file_a file_b | less -R

-Use with git: (assuming you have a symlink named klondiff to patiencediff.py in ~/bin/)
+Use with git:

+Make a symlink to `git-klondiff` somewhere in your path, e.g. ~/bin/, then you can use

-    GIT_EXTERNAL_DIFF=~/bin/klondiff git diff
+    git klondiff

+Or set the shell variable GIT_EXTERNAL_DIFF to ~/bin/klondiff (assuming that's symlink to patiencediff.py)

+Beware that not everything is polished yet, see TODO file.

 ## Why Klondike?